Huguenot Street Historic District

-Historic Huguenot Street is located in New Paltz, New York, approximately 90 mi north of New York City.
-The seven stone houses and several accompanying structures in the 10-acre National Landmark Historic District were likely built in the early 18th century by Huguenot settlers fleeing discrimination and religious persecution in France and what's now southern Belgium.
+The Huguenot Street Historic District is located in New Paltz, New York, approximately 90 mi north of New York City.
+The seven stone houses and several accompanying structures in the 10-acre National Landmark were likely built in the early 18th century by Huguenot settlers fleeing discrimination and religious persecution in France and what's now southern Belgium.
 After negotiating with the Esopus Indians, this small group of Huguenots settled on a flat rise on the banks of the Wallkill River in 1678.
 The settlers named the site in honor of Die Pfalz, the region of present-day Germany that had provided them temporary refuge before they came to America.

 Archaeological finds indicate that the immediate area settled by the Huguenots was occupied by Native Americans prior to European contact.
 The site is one of the oldest continuously inhabited settlements in the United States.

+Description

 The house museums of Historic Huguenot Street are in their original village setting.
 The street has been included in the National Register of Historic Places since it was created in 1966, and was designated a National Historic Landmark in 1960.

 In addition to the houses, the 10 acre site features a burying ground dating to the early 18th century, a reconstructed 1717 stone church, a visitor center, a library and archives, and spaces for other programming.

 The site is owned and operated by Historic Huguenot Street, which was founded in 1894.
 In 1899, Historic Huguenot Street purchased the Jean Hasbrouck house as the first house museum on the street.
 In the 1950s and '60s, the organization and related family associations purchased most of the remaining stone houses in the district and subsequently opened them as museums.
 These acquisitions were funded in large part by descendants of the original Huguenot founders.
 Their family associations play a key role in supporting the institution today.

 In the 1980s, the organization began offering related educational and informative programming to the public.